Betty White, 98, Reportedly Being ‘Careful’ During Coronavirus Pandemic

 Speaking to Today, the rep confirmed that “Betty is fine.”

-White has more than 100 acting credits to her name but is best known for starring in much-loved shows such as The Golden Girls and The Mary Tyler Moore Show.
+White has more than 100 acting credits to her name but is best known for starring in much-loved shows The Golden Girls and The Mary Tyler Moore Show.